treylonwofford/treylonwofford/content/projects/okta-rbac-webapp/index.md

 4. Assign groups to users (used for roles).
 5. Enable `groups` claim in ID token under Security > API > Authorization Servers > Claims.

----

-## 📜 License

-This project is licensed under the MIT License.
-Feel free to fork and modify it.

----

 For further details: [github](https://github.com/treylonwofford/okta-rbac-webapp)